kimtonyhyun/aux_analysis/docs/preprocessing.md

 ```
 which loads the variables `info` and `shifts` into the workspace.

-The motion correction parameters can then be applied to the GCaMP movie as follows:
+Next, the motion correction parameters can be applied to the GCaMP movie as follows:
 ```
 >> apply_shifts('str_uc.hdf5', shifts, info.nc_options);
 ```